 - Canceled Delivery

 Dispatch is responsible for canceling deliveries.
 Once they unschedule or delete the delivery, they republish the route (drivers can’t republish their own routes), and the customer gets a canceled delivery notification.

 When using the Routific app, drivers can collect customer signatures directly on their smartphones.

-Once the signature is collected and the driver confirms the stop is complete, dispatch is able to see on their screen the customer signature plus how long the stop took the driver.
+Once the signature is collected and the driver confirms the stop is complete, dispatch can find the customer’s signature plus how long the stop took the driver.

 Routific offers two standard pricing tiers: the Essentials plan and the Professional plan.

-Both tiers are per vehicle per month, with the main difference being that the Essentials plan doesn’t offer live delivery status tracking for your customers or API integration into your existing workflows.
+Both tiers are per vehicle per month, with the main difference being the Essentials plan doesn’t offer live delivery status tracking for customers or API integration into existing workflows.

 RouteXL is the most basic service on our list.
 As of when this post was published, RouteXL offers free route optimization (up to 20 stops) but no route monitoring, no customer updates, no mobile app, and no proof of delivery features.

 RouteXL will optimize routes with 20 stops or fewer at no charge.
 Here’s what you get for that: